chef/chef-web-docs/content/api_chef_server.md

 ### PUT

-The `PUT` method is used to create an organization.
+The `PUT` method is used to update an organization definition.

 This method has no parameters.